wileam/MySubscription/README.md

 ## Future Enhancements

+## Limitations

+- **No persistence** — data is fetched fresh on every page load; there is no cache between sessions
+- **Repository-only** — currently only reads repos, not issues, PRs, or commits
+- **Single service** — only GitHub is connected; Spotify and Google Calendar were considered but deprioritized within the time budget
+- **Rate limits** — GitHub's API allows 5,000 requests/hour for authenticated users; Groq's free tier has per-minute limits that could cause failures if many users hit the app simultaneously

+---

+## Future Enhancements

 ### +1 day
-- Stream AI responses via Groq streaming API — cards populate token by token
+- Stream AI responses per card using the Groq streaming API and React Suspense, so cards populate as results arrive rather than all at once
-- Keyword frequency chart across all repos
+- Add a keyword frequency chart across all repos (bar chart of most common terms)
-- Session guard on `/api/ai/analyze`

 ### +5 days
-- Spotify OAuth — recently played tracks with mood/genre analysis
+- Add Spotify integration — recently played tracks with mood/genre analysis
-- Vercel KV (Upstash Redis) AI result cache — key by `userId:repoId`, TTL 5 min
-- User preferences (which AI fields to show, repos per page) saved to profile
+- Persist AI results in a lightweight store (Redis or Vercel KV) with a short TTL, so repeat visits are instant
-- Expand GitHub data to open issues + recent PRs
+- Expand GitHub data to include open issues and recent PRs for richer analysis context
+- Let users choose which AI processing to apply per card (summary, keywords, or sentiment)

 ### +20 days
-- Google Calendar, Notion, Reddit integrations
+- Support additional OAuth services: Google Calendar (event summarization), Notion (page digests), Reddit (subscription highlights)
-- Cross-service unified feed with AI daily digest
+- Cross-service unified feed with AI-generated daily digest
-- Webhook subscriptions for real-time updates
+- Webhook subscriptions for real-time updates without polling
-- Shareable dashboard snapshots
+- Shareable dashboard snapshots with public links
-- Team/org mode